 Images - Left: International Harvester's Model K-6 truck built for the Coast Guard; right, Navistar's MRAP built for the U.S. Army in the 2000s.

-In 1931, International Harvester wins an exclusive contract to supply all trucks to build the Hoover Dam – the largest public works project in U.S. history at the time.
-Running 24/7 in 100° heat, the trucks establish a reputation as the most durable and reliable in the country.
+In 1931, International Harvester wins a contract to supply the trucks to build the Hoover Dam – the largest public works project in U.S. History at the time.
+In the end 80% of all trucks used to build the dam were Internationals.
+Running 24/7 in 100o heat, the trucks established a reputation as the most durable and reliable in the country.

 Image - An International Harvester truck hard at work in the Hoover Dam c.
 1932.